Discord-Nexus/Discord-Nexus/blog/2023-11-21-Safeguarding-Discord-Account-with-Email-Aliases.md

 ## Recommendation:
 You can use any other email aliases but we recomend to use [Simple Login](https://simplelogin.io/)! which is an open source yet own by a very reputed company Proton for their own service like providing encrypted email and other services to the users to protect their privacy.

+# Use ProtonMail!!
+Simply use proton mail for more security.
+By using the protonmail you can use recived or send mail from proton mail instead of getting update to your personal gmail or you can you gmail instead but i personally use proton mail with simple login to organise the annoying and other mail on proton and gmail for personal mail and notification hence important mails.

 ### Why Aliases instead of Gmail?
 So before we start why we should use or concern about using Simple Login aliases instead of our regular email or gmail?